babu-thomas/forum-site/README.md

 # Forums ([Link](https://forums-babu-thomas.herokuapp.com/))
-A discussion forum site with different boards for different topics.
+A discussion forum site made using Django.
+Different boards for different topics are present.
 Users can sign up, post topics and reply to different topics.
 ## Screenshots
 | Boards | Topics |
 | --- | --- |